 Clicking this tile shows you AVG AntiVirus related info - about scanning and its results, as well as about virus definition updates.
+As network administrator, you are also allowed to run a scan (the Scan Now button) or perform an update (the Update button) of remote Android device.

-Clicking this tile shows you performance related data, i. e. which performance feature of AVG AntiVirus are active ( Task Killer, Battery Status, Data Plan (paid version only) and Storage Usage), and whether the AVG Cleaner app is installed and running (together with a couple of its statistics).
+Clicking this tile shows you performance related data, i. e. which performance feature of AVG AntiVirus are active (Task Killer, Battery Status, Data Plan (paid version only) and Storage Usage), and whether the AVG Cleaner app is installed and running (together with a couple of its statistics).